 Fruitfulness His Highest Value

-Three, the Parable of the Fig Tree.
-Jesus is hungry and passes by a fig tree that has no fruit.
-He has no patience with that and tells the fig tree it will be forever fruitless.
-It withers on the spot.
+- Jesus Curses the Fig Tree.
+Jesus was hungry and passed by a fig tree that had no fruit.
+He had no patience with it and told the fig tree it would be forever fruitless.
+It withered on the spot.
 It is clear that Jesus has no patience with fruitlessness.
 His highest value for His followers is fruitfulness.
-Perhaps it is this fraction of fruitful people whom he comments are on the narrow path.
-All others on the wide, more traveled path, are headed for profound disappointment.
+Perhaps it is these fruitful people whom He says are on the narrow path.
+All others are on the wide, more traveled path, but they are headed for profound disappointment.

 Where are you on the spectrum of Kingdom fruitfulness?
 What are others saying about you?
 What will Jesus say about you?
 Note that Jesus is the judge.
 One way to be fruitful is to be engaged in mission.
 Sign up or login as a fruitful next step.